 Much like the cost of a plane ticket, it depends on where you’re going and how long you’re going for.

 For example, if you were a higher education student going to Spain for a placement:

-- lasting four – eight weeks, you could be eligible for £120 per week.
-Over eight weeks, you could be eligible for £335 per month
+- For placements lasting between four and eight weeks, you could be eligible for £120 per week.
+For placements lasting over eight weeks, you could be eligible for £335 per month.

-- students from disadvantaged backgrounds on a higher education placement could be offered a higher cost of living grant, of up to £147.50 per month for four to eight weeks, or £445 per month for a placement over eight weeks, plus funding towards travel costs – based on the distance of the round trip.
+Students from disadvantaged backgrounds on a higher education placement could be offered a higher cost of living grant, of up to £147.50 per month for four to eight weeks, or £445 per month for a placement over eight weeks, plus funding towards travel costs – based on the distance of the round trip.
 In 2021-22, more than 19,000 (48%) of the placements approved for funding are for participants from disadvantaged backgrounds.

 Students with special education needs and disabilities (SEND): Additional funding is also available to cover up to 100% of costs for support directly related to the additional needs of students with special education needs and disabilities (SEND).
 This will also cover risk assessments to make sure students will be able to equally access and participate in all elements of their placement.

 For help with travel costs, you may get a grant to help through the following organisations, depending on where you live:

 - England – GOV.UK website